Kereita Cave and Waterfall

 |Terrain||Animal trails through an indigenous forest.|

-The Kereita Forest at the southern-most end of the Aberdares range has many interesting hiking trails and features like the Kereita Cave and Waterfall.
+The Kereita Forest at the southern-most end of the Aberdares range has interesting hiking trails and natural features like the Kereita Cave and Waterfall.
 The trails were established by Kijabe Environment Volunteers (KENVO), a local community based organization that works to conserve this rich biodiversity.
 One of these trails, the Carbacid trail, leads to Kereita Waterfall on Gatamaiyu River, and the adjacent cave that is home to a small bat colony.

 The walk through Kereita Forest starts at the Carbacid Forest Gate.
 This general area sits on top of an underground natural CO2 reservoir currently mined by Carbacid Ltd for industrial and commercial usage.

 During the first hour, the hike goes through an exotic forest interspersed with large open clearings created by the controversial Shamba System.
 This system is credited with the large-scale destruction of Kenya’s indigenous forests countrywide during former President Moi’s rule.
 KENVO is trying to rehabilitate this section of the forest.

 As you get further into the forest and descend into the first river valley, the clearings give way to the indigenous forest.
 The undergrowth gets thicker, more interesting, and varied.
 Giant ferns and climbers abound, competing for the meager light filtering though old gnarled mammoth trees that stand tall and proud.
 The jungle comes to life with the calls of various monkey and bird species.
 The trail is hardly discernible due to infrequent visitors to this part of the forest.
 Most of trail here follows animal trails going in the general direction of the waterfall.